asiekierka/boorushy2/README.md

 	* <b>SET A REASONABLY RANDOM SALT</b> - otherwise the server won't start up.
 	* Change the port to 80 (if you want)
 	* Change the admin password.
+	* Review all the settings two or three times.
+Also, <b>please modify config.json and not config-default.json</b>.
 3. Install all the necessary dependencies:

 		$ npm install